-Deferred Outflows/Inflows of Resources
+Deferred Outflows of Resources

 In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
 This separate section, Deferred Outflows of Resources, represents a consumption of net position that applies to a future period and so will not be recognized as an expense or expenditure until then.
-The District has two types of item that meets this criteria- the loss on refunding which is the difference between reacquisition price and net carrying amount of old debt and those related to pension plans which are further discussed in section 17, State Retirement Programs.
+The District has one item that meets this criteriathe loss on refunding which is the difference between reacquisition price and net carrying amount of old debt.